 The concept of BZ poses an obvious question: why didn't the Army develop a nonlethal agent that simply put enemy soldiers to sleep?
 In fact, the idea of "knockout" gases has been around a long time, but it's not as easy as it sounds.
 A gas could be made of opiates or some class of tranquilizer, but there would be no way to administer such a gas in a controlled fashion, leading to overdoses and fatalities, particularly in small children and people in weak health.
-Exactly what work was done by the US Army on knockout gases is unclear.
-What is apparent is that the Army never obtained them in any quantity.
+Exactly what work was done by the US Army on knockout gases is unclear; what is apparent is that the Army never obtained them in any quantity.

 Incidentally, the Soviets did deploy knockout gases, a fact that came to light in 2002.
-On 23 October of that year, a band of Chechen terrorists seized a Moscow theater and took over 800 people hostage.
+On 23 October of that year, a band of Chechen terrorists seized a Moscow theater, taking over 800 people hostage.
 On 26 October Russian security forces, believing that the terrorists were about to start killing the hostages, pumped knockout gas into the theater's ventilation system.
 The security forces were able to regain control of the theater from the terrorists, but at least 115 of the hostages were killed by the gas.
 Some observers speculated that the gas might have been aerosolized Valium or even BZ, but the Russians were very tight-lipped about the nature of the agent.

 * The US military did actually use "less lethal" chemical agents in Vietnam.
 In World War 2, the British and Americans had cooperated on powerful herbicides in their chemical weapons development programs, and devised spray systems and cluster bombs that could be potentially used with devastating effect against an adversary's croplands.
 Such weapons were not used against the Axis, but after the war the British used a herbicide developed by the Americans, known as "245T", during their war against Communist insurgents in Malaya in the late 1940s and the early 1950s.
 The British sprayed 245T onto areas where they thought insurgents might be growing food or hiding under jungle cover.